cortex-js/compute-engine/src/docs/guide-expressions.md

 ```

-The canonical form of an addition or mulipication will have its arguments
+The canonical form of an addition or multiplication will have its arguments
 ordered in a canonical way.

 ```js